Quick start

 Templates

-Clicking on the bottom link “Manage all templates” leads you to the following screen:
+From the Editor, clicking on the bottom link “Templates” leads you to the following screen:

 Templates that start with a capital letter are assigned to some post type or archive type, in the following way: